jts272/pp4-safe-hands-guitar-tech/README.md

 These elements culminate in a fully responsive, accessible package to present all desired information to the user.
-UX testing has shown a great response to the deployed design, with user feedback suggestions implemented where possible.
+UX testing has shown a great response to the deployed design on different devices, with user feedback suggestions implemented where possible.
 One such example is directing the user to points of contact for the business owner.

 ---